mkudzia/c4l-workshop-2016/outline.md

 7. Leave all the options checked (create a shortcut on the desktop; create a shortcut in the quick launch bar; register file associations.)
 Click `Next`.
 8. The installer will warn you that installing will reset your network connection.
 Finish anything that shouldn't be interrupted and click `Yes`.
 9. Click `Install` to begin the installation and allow the program to make changes to your computer.
 10. When prompted "Would you like to install this device software?" click "Install."
-You will have to do this a few times to install the separate virtaul networking and device components.
+You will have to do this a few times to install the separate virtual networking and device components.
 11. When prompted, click "Finish" and start Oracle VM VirtualBox.